 Liverpool City Region’s Digital Infrastructure

-We want the Liverpool City Region to be the most digitally connected city region in the UK and for every school, university, hospital, home and business to have ultra-fast digital connectivity.
+We want our region to be the most digitally connected in the UK and for every school, university, hospital, home and business to have ultra-fast digital connectivity.

 To drive our region’s economic growth and achieve our goal of becoming the most digitally connected city region in the UK, we have developed an action plan.